0xdomyz/utube_playlist_mp3_downloader/README.rst

 -----

 #.
 Download the ``dmp3.bat`` file and put it into a folder.
 For example inside ``E:\\music``.

+   Alternatively copy over the content and create a file with same name and extension as ``dmp3.bat``.
 #.
 Think of a name for the folder to put the playlist, for example: ``starcraft_themes``.
 #.
 Navigate to this location via command line, and run: